rust-lang/rust-forge/src/release/process.md

 You need to replace `YYYY-MM-DD` with the date of the release (Thursday).

 ## Master bootstrap update (Tuesday)

+This step can only be done after the new beta has been released.
+The release process for the beta happens automatically at 00:00 UTC every day, so if the beta PR landed after that you will have to wait another day.
+You can check whether beta has been released by installing it with rustup.

 Send a PR to the master branch to: